aehrc/TRIBES/README.md

 ![Dot plot estimated vs true](docs/assets/est_vs_true.png)

+Read the secions below to find out how to setup and configure a pipline on your data.

 # Installation

-TRIBES requires Linug-64 or MacOS-64
+TRIBES requires Linux-64 or MacOS-64

 ## Installation with miniconda